zkyseu/PPlanedet/README.md

 ## News
 <ul class="nobull">
   <li>[2023-01-16] :fire: We released the version4.
 In v4, we reproduced the CondLane, a state-of-the-art lane detection method based on Keypoint and weight is coming soon.
-Meanwhile, we fixed some bugs in "Alug" augmentation and made the data preprocessing be able to used in Keypoint based method.
+Meanwhile, we fixed some bugs in albumentations and made the albumentations be able to used in Keypoint based method.
 In order to achieve high performance, we provided RTFormer, a SOTA real-time segmentation Transformer, to facilitate developers to choose the model.
   <li>[2023-01-01] : We released the <a href="https://github.com/zkyseu/PPlanedet/tree/v3/configs/deeplabv3p">DeepLabV3+</a>.
 Version 4 is coming soon.
 We will also open source the Colab demo of the PPLanedet.
   <li>[2022-12-29] : We reproduced <a href="https://github.com/zkyseu/PPlanedet/tree/v3/configs/resa">RESA</a> and pretrain weight is available.
 We also fixed some bugs in detect.py
   <li>[2022-12-23] : We reproduced the <a href="https://github.com/zkyseu/PPlanedet/tree/v3/configs/erfnet">ERFNet</a> and the weight is available.
 We also support the visualization of the segmentation results and code is shown in <a href="https://github.com/zkyseu/PPlanedet/blob/v3/tools/detect.py">detect.py</a>